Frequently Asked Questions

 The Obstetric Justice Project (formerly The Reproductive Justice Story Project) is a grassroots patient advocacy initiative working to expose obstetric and gynaecological violence across Canada.

-This is a platform to help patients and professionals speak up about wide systemic issues in order to hold these harmful systems accountable and influence change across the country.
+This is a platform to help patients and professionals speak up about systemic issues in reproductive healthcare in order to hold harmful systems accountable and influence change across the country.

 What sorts of stories are welcome on the Community Story Blog?

-•Stories from students, doulas, and healthcare professionals related to the systems here in Canada.
-Including funding, policy, politics, access, education/training, culture, and the delivery of reproductive healthcare services in your communities.
+•Stories about funding, policy, politics, access, education/training, culture, and the delivery of services in your communities

 Once submitted, your story will be lightly proofread/formatted for the blog - the questions are removed and just your answers are published.